 Six design tips for a termite smart deck

-Here are the six design tips you need to consider when design and building a quality, termite smart deck
+Here are the six design tips you need to consider when designing and building a quality, termite smart deck.

 1) Use termite resistant timber